perfsonar/docs/install_centos.rst

     systemctl start perfsonar-lsregistrationdaemon
     systemctl start owamp-server

+In order to find more information about services running in perfSONAR bundles visit :doc:`manage_daemons`.

 Configuring Central Management
 -------------------------------
 If you installed the perfsonar-centralmanagement bundle see the following documents: